ericholscher/ericholscher.com/site/blog/drafts/why-i-hate-markdown.rst

 However,
 lately it has been adopted by the technical writing community as a solution for writing longer form documents.

-I'd like to lay out the main arguments that I have against "Markdown", including why I have it in *"scare quotes"*.
+I'd like to lay out the main arguments that I have against "Markdown".
 Hopefully this will be useful in helping you decide whether it's a good fit for your organization.
 If you are considering Markdown,
-I hope that you also look at AsciiDoc + `Asciidoctor`_, and reStructuredText + `Sphinx`_.
+I hope that you also look at `Asciidoctor`_ and `Sphinx`_.
 I find them to be much better toolsets for writing documentation.

 .. _Asciidoctor: http://asciidoctor.org/